jkeen/ember-stereo/tests/dummy/app/templates/docs/metadata.md

 Sound objects can store whatever custom metadata you want.
 This info will stick around for as long as the sound is loaded.

+{{docs/custom-metadata}}

+You can also pass in metadata through the service.
 ```js

 @service stereo;